gawashburn/Opener/README.md

 If you wish to specify an action for a file with no extension, you can use the empty string "".

+It is not possible to recursively proxy through the Opener plugin action, `net.existentialtype.opener"`.

 Currently, the semantics of Opener is the that given a some set of selected files and a current file (the one currently under the cursor), if